xemasiv/fugitive/README.md

 #### Smarter Web API's

 * We can detect pretty much everything nowadays, ie. if you're running on a battery (laptop / mobile), or if you're running in a good WebRTC-worthy connection (4g & up).
-Basice device information like these allows us to create better (or more appropriately, smarter) modules.
+Basic device information like these allows us to create better (or more appropriately, smarter) modules.

 #### tl;dr

 * This is it man, welcome to the future.

-## How It Should Look Like

-We got two users of our website.
-Alice and Bob.

-Alice visits our website first where she then curiously navigates to our `/cats` page.

-We have a picture there: `cat.jpg` which is fetched from our `CDN`.
-Now - behind the scenes - since our website happens to use this library's `fetch` wrapper, this `cat.jpg`'s `blob` has been automatically converted into a `Uint8array` and compressed with `pako`'s zlib implementation at `{ level: 9, memLevel: 9}` option, and just kept stand-by.

-Now here come's Bob.
-I don't know what's lovely with cats these days but Bob also navigates to our `/cats` page!
-Wait, looks like Bob has established a WebRTC connection with Alice since visiting our homepage - and as it looks like Alice already got `cat.jpg` and is sending it right now to Bob!

-Holy figgetty fudge!!
-Turns out Bob just lives in the same city as Alice and Bob just loaded `cat.jpg` from her within `50ms`!
-Much much faster compared to the `150ms` it took for Alice to fetch it from our CDN!

-And hory forging sh8 m8 Bob just sent his brother Charlie downstairs a link to this `cat.jpg` pic, and since they're on the same network, Charlie just loaded it within a mind-blowing jaw-dropping eye-staggering `20ms`.

-The end!

 ## Glossary / Terms